The (theta, wheel)-free graphs Part I: only-prism and only-pyramid graphs: Main results

 A {\em path} $P$ is a sequence of distinct nodes $p_1p_2\ldots p_k$, $k\geq 1$, such that $p_ip_{i+1}$ is an edge for all $1\leq i <k$.
 Edges $p_ip_{i+1}$, for $1\leq i <k$, are called the {\em edges of $P$}.
 Nodes $p_1$ and $p_k$ are the {\em ends} of $P$.
 A cycle $C$ is a sequence of nodes $p_1p_2\ldots p_kp_1$, $k \geq 3$, such that $p_1\ldots p_k$ is a path and $p_1p_k$ is an edge.
 Edges $p_ip_{i+1}$, for $1\leq i <k$, and edge $p_1p_k$ are called the {\em edges of $C$}.
 Let $Q$ be a path or a cycle.
 The node set of $Q$ is denoted by $V(Q)$.
 The {\em length} of $Q$ is the number of its edges.
 An edge $e=uv$ is a {\em chord} of $Q$ if $u,v\in V(Q)$, but $uv$ is not an edge of $Q$.
 A path or a cycle $Q$ in a graph $G$ is {\em chordless} if no edge of $G$ is a chord of $Q$.
 For a path $P$ and $u,v\in V(P)$, we denote with $uPv$ the chordless path in $P$ from $u$ to $v$.

 A subset $S$ of nodes of a graph $G$ is a {\em cutset} if $G\sm S$ is disconnected.
-A {\em clique} is a graph in which every pair of nodes are adjacent.
+A {\em clique} in a graph is a (possibly empty) set of pairwise adjacent vertices.
 A clique on $k$ nodes is denoted by $K_k$.
 A $K_3$ is also referred to as a {\em triangle}, and is denoted by $\Delta$.
-A node cutset $S$ is a {\em clique cutset} if $S$ induces a clique.
-Note in particular that the empty set is a clique and that a disconnected graph has a clique cutset (the empty set).
+A node cutset $S$ is a {\em clique cutset} if $S$ is a clique.
+Note that in particular the empty set is a clique and that a disconnected graph has a clique cutset (the empty set).

 Our main results are generalizations of the next two theorems.
 A graph is \emph{chordal} if it is hole-free.

 \begin{theorem}[Dirac \cite{dirac:chordal}] A chordal graph is either a clique or has a clique cutset. \end{theorem}